 Later, during Norman's Dark Reign, James Rhodes (aka War Machine) forced Norman to recall one his fond memories in order to persuade the villain Ultimo that life on Earth was worth saving.
 Norman, albeit reluctantly, recalled the birth of his son Harry in War Machine (V2) #9.
 To be honest, it is not very clear as to why Harry's birth should be such a positive memory for Norman, because Emily died shortly thereafter and that her death was associated with Harry's birth.
 I would contend that Harry's birth would be a negative memory...however, stealing Peter Parker's newborn would be a positive memory.

-As an interesting point and possible contradiction to continuity.
-In Spectacular Spider-Man #180, Harry flips through a photo album that has pictures of his mother/father/himself when he was a child.
-Harry looks older than a 1 year old in that photo album.
+Moreover, in Spectacular Spider-Man #180, Harry flips through a photo album that has pictures of Emily, Norman, and him when he was a child.
+Harry is depicted in those pictures as being roughly 1 year old.
+Which confirms Norman's recount in Superior Spider-Man Team Up #11.

 We learn Emily's maiden name in Amazing Spider-Man (Vol. 4) #3, after Harry returns to New York (he had moved away from the city to raise his son Stanley whilst using a fake name/identity).
 For more on that see here and here.
 Harry returned to help run Parker Industries and upon his return he changed his last name to his mother's maiden name, Lyman.
 Harry paid homage to his deceased mother and, more importantly, rejected his father by dropping the name Osborn.